Bl4ckCyb3rEnigm4/sharecode-fixer-by-Bl4ckCyb3rEnigm4/README.md

 When started the tool it will fix every sharecode you copy and it'll alert you using a notification.
-When you don't want to use the tool, just close it from the tray icon, by clicking on it with the right button and selection "close".
+When you don't want to use the tool, just close it from the tray icon, by clicking on it with the right button and selecting "close".
 ---------------------------------------------------------------------------
 |                 if you use my code you have to credit me.               |
 ---------------------------------------------------------------------------